taka-wtnb/FTP-SocketAPI/README.md

 Programming assignment for Oregon State University's CS372 (Intro to Computer Networks) course which I took in Fall 2019.
 (This one is designated as a portfolio assignment.)

-This is the 2-connection client-server network application for a simple file transfer system.
+This is the 2-connection client-server network application for a simple file transfer system, written in C and Python.

 Note: This program was originally written to compile and run on the school's machines/servers.